rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 And the Holy Spirit also bears witness to us; for after saying, ^1015

-This is the covenant that I will make with them after those days, declares the Lord : I will put my laws on their hearts, and write them on their minds, ^1016
+This is the covenant that I will make with them after those days, declares the Lord: I will put my laws on their hearts, and write them on their minds, ^1016

 then he adds, I will remember their sins and their lawless deeds no more. ^1017